mmtk/mmtk-core/docs/userguide/src/portingguide/perf_tuning/alloc.md

 so it is unlikely to change.
 For example, MMTk provides [`BumpPointer`](https://docs.mmtk.io/api/mmtk/util/alloc/struct.BumpPointer.html), which simply includes a `cursor` and a `limit`.

-The following example shows how to create a fastpath `BumpPointer`, how to allocate from it in a fast path, and how to sync values with the mutator struct and call the slow path.
-Be aware that the following example implements fastpath allocation for a bump pointer allocator, and it assumes the allocator for `AllocationSemantics::Default` in the selected plan is a bump pointer allocator.
-So the example only works for certain plans, such as `NoGC`, `SemiSpace`, `Immix`, etc. Also the example only implements the fastpath for one allocator (the default allocator).
-If you would like to use multiple `AllocationSemantics`, you would need to maintain multiple fastpath structs for each allocator you use.
+In the following example, we embed one `BumpPointer` struct in the TLS.
+The `BumpPointer` is used in the fast path, and carefully synchronized with the allocator in the `Mutator` struct in the slow path.
+Note that the `allocate_default` closure in the example below assumes the allocation semantics is `AllocationSemantics::Default` and its selected allocator uses bump-pointer allocation.
+Real-world fast-path implementations for high-performance VMs are usually JIT-compiled, inlined, and specialized for the current plan and allocation site, so that the allocation semantics of the concrete allocation site (and therefore the selected allocator) is known to the JIT compiler.

+For the sake of simplicity, we only store _one_ `BumpPointer` in the TLS in the example.
+In MMTk, each plan has multiple allocators, and the allocation semantics are mapped to those allocator by the GC plan you choose.
+So a plan use multiple allocators, and depending on how many allocation semantics are used by a binding, the binding may use multiple allocators as well.
+In practice, a binding may embed multiple fastpath structs as the example for those allocators if they would like more efficient allocation.

+Also for simpliticy, the example assumes the default allocator for the plan in use is a bump pointer allocator.
+Many plans in MMTk use bump pointer allocator for their default allocation semantics (`AllocationSemantics::Default`), which includes (but not limited to) `NoGC`, `SemiSpace`, `Immix`, generational plans, etc.
+If a plan does not do bump-pointer allocation, we may still implement fast paths, but we need to embed different data structures instead of `BumpPointer`.

 ```rust
 {{#include ../../../../../vmbindings/dummyvm/src/tests/doc_mutator_storage.rs:mutator_storage_embed_fastpath_struct}}